monte-language/monte/docs/source/intro.rst

 ~~~~~~

 Strings are objects with built-in methods and capabilities, rather than
 character arrays.
-Monte's strings are always Unicode, like Python 3 (but
+Monte's strings are always unicode, like Python 3 (but
 unlike Python 2).
-Strings are always surrounded by double-quotes (`"`).
+Strings are always surrounded by double-quotes (``"``).

 .. code-block:: monte